 Children create their own class charter with the teacher at the start of the year so behaviour expectations are clear and agreed.

 We operate a traffic light system for behaviour and every day brings a fresh start.
-All children begin on the ‘green’ and aspire to move to one of the stars which recognises their efforts in line with our school learning behaviours of: resilience, reflectiveness, reciprocity, resourcefulness and our values of Friendship, Understanding, Preparedness, Inspiration, Determination and Excellence.
+All children begin on the ‘green’ and aspire to move to one of the stars which recognises their efforts in line with our school learning behaviours of: resilience, reflectiveness, reciprocity, resourcefulness and our values of Friendship, Understanding with PRIDE = Positivity, Respect, Inspiration, Determination and Excellence.
 A verbal warning is given for any behaviour that is not in line with the agreed classroom charter in the first instance.

 If behaviour continues, the child’s name is moved to orange.
 Consequence: child misses 5 minutes of the next break time.
 If behaviour continues, the child’s name is moved to red.
 Consequence: child misses all of break time or 15 minutes of lunchtime.